PutinCoinPUT/LinuxNodes/README.md

 $ putincoind &

-Wallet-Deamon should be running now, check by entering
+Wallet-Daemon should be running now, check by entering

 $ putincoind getinfo